DonovanAndrews300/Therrecord/README.md

 ## Overview

-This is Therrecord an app for recording therapy sessions.
+This is Therrecord an app for recording therapy sessions and the ability to read transcriptions of them.

 ## Installation
 ### Prerequisites